 About the Institute

-An institute for the
+An independent institute for an age of transition.

 Leadership

-Strategic guidance and disciplined execution.
+Strategic guidance, disciplined execution.

 Executive Directorate